 \subsection{HyperNetworks}

 Hypernetworks reduce trainable parameter counts by replacing task or instance-specific weights with a shared generator that predicts them on demand.
-The idea originates from early meta‐learning works such as \citet{ba2016using}, where a small network generates classifier weights from context, and \citet{bertinetto2016learning}, which learns to emit a one‐shot tracker’s parameters conditioned on a single exemplar. \citet{ha2016hypernetworks} then formalized HyperNetworks for CNNs and RNNs, showing that a compact hypernetwork can match the accuracy of a standard model while drastically cutting the number of directly optimized parameters.
-Later extensions use task embeddings to condition a single hypernetwork for multi‐task or multi‐objective weight generation \citep{savarese2019learning}, \citep{navon2020learning} .
+The idea originates in early meta-learning work such as \citet{ba2016using}, which uses a small network to generate classifier weights from context, and \citet{bertinetto2016learning}, which learns to emit a one-shot tracker’s parameters conditioned on a single exemplar. \citet{ha2016hypernetworks} then formalized Hypernetworks for CNNs and RNNs, showing that a compact hypernetwork can match the accuracy of a standard model while drastically cutting the number of directly optimized parameters.
+Later extensions use task embeddings to condition a single hypernetwork for multi-task or multi-objective weight generation \citep{savarese2019learning, navon2020learning} .

-MetaKANs \citep{zhao2025improving} bring this paradigm to Kolmogorov–Arnold Networks by observing that the dominant cost in a KAN is storing the coefficients of every univariate activation.
+MetaKANs \citep{zhao2025improving} bring this paradigm to KANs by observing that the dominant cost in a KAN is storing the coefficients of every univariate activation.
 Instead of optimizing all coefficients directly, a small meta-learner maps per-activation embeddings to basis coefficients, capturing a shared rule for weight generation across activations \citep{zhao2025improving}.
-In contrast, our method uses the meta‐learner only during training to impose a clusterable geometry on per‐edge coefficient embeddings.
+In contrast, our method uses the meta-learner only during training to impose a clusterable geometry on per-edge coefficient embeddings.
 Then, at inference, we dispense with any hypernetwork, incurring zero runtime overhead while achieving even greater parameter efficiency.